csc-training/intro-to-dl/day2/README.md

 ## Setup

-1. Login to LUMI using either:
+1. Login to ROIHU using either:
    - the web user interface at <https://www.roihu.csc.fi/> ("Go to login") and start "Login node shell (Roihu-GPU)", or
    - login with your username and SSH key to `roihu-gpu.csc.fi`, for more instructions see: <https://docs.csc.fi/support/tutorials/roihu/#ssh-client>